luisfagundes94/parrot2/README.md

 ### Unit Tests
 - **ViewModel Tests**: Complete test coverage for `TranslationViewModel` using MockK and Turbine
 - **Testing Utilities**: Custom test rules and mocks in `core/testing/`
+- **Domain Layer Tests**: Use case and repository tests with comprehensive mocking

 ## 📁 Project Structure